Burnett01/kotlin-expression-builder/README.md

 <img src="http://i.imgur.com/I0DES9A.png" align="right"/>

-A fairly decent expression class and builder (DSL), written in Kotlin.
+A decent expression class and builder (DSL), written in Kotlin.

 This package will assist you in writing and managing your regular expressions (Regex).<br>